digiscot/digiscot-website/pages/projects/fact.md

 ### Outputs and Outcomes

+- A public space for using the internet and avaible equipment was created and is still used for drop-ins and one to one sessions
-Free information sessions offering help and information on using mobiles, tablets and with social media.
+- Free information sessions offering help and information to use mobiles, tablets and laptops ran for a 12 month period and now continue
+- 139 individuals received help with basic online skills during the project period
+- 2 volunteers with the project moved on into employment
+- 2 volunteer from the local High School used there experience with the Forres Online project in further education applications
+- Forres Area Community Trust used the evidence gathered from the project to demonstrate the need to provide online help and digital learning locally and are now delivering the project for a further 2 years with Scottish Government funding

 ### Lessons Learned